 If you have questions about the above, please contact us.

-The information was provided by our friends at Equifax Workforce Solutions.
+The information was provided by our friends at EWS.
 It is intended as general guidance and is not intended to convey specific tax or legal advice.
 For a legal opinion, please consult your lawyer.